 After our museum viewing, we climbed the steps of the Arc de Triomphe, walked down the Champs-Elysees, window shopped at Cartier, and made a quick stop into the world’s largest Sephora to pick up some goodies.

 After our brief shopping stint, we stopped at the Palais Royal for a quick (but necessary) photo opp before heading to our hotel to change for dinner.
 I’ve seen so many photos on these black and white pedestals, so I knew I had to have one of my own during my trip to Paris!

-After freshening up, we enjoyed a lovely dinner outside at Monsiuer Blue near the Eiffel Tower.
+After freshening up, we enjoyed a lovely dinner outside at Monsieur Bleu near the Eiffel Tower.
 I felt like we got the full Parisian experience dining there – the environment was elegant, dreamy, and chic, and our food was delicious!
 We then ended the evening on the rooftop of the Peninsula watching the Eiffel Tower sparkle.

 Onto our second, but short day in our 24-hour Paris trip!
 We started the day early by exploring Montemarte, which is the neighborhood in Paris that houses the Basilica Savre-Coeur and Gardens.
 We grabbed croissants and coffee at Artists Square, and used our morning to roam around, browse the artisan goods, and gawk over the cutest cafes and shops you’ve ever seen.
 I could’ve honestly spent the whole day (or several) wandering the streets of Montemarte, it’s exactly what you think of when you think Parisian neighborhood!

 After that, we enjoyed lunch at Cafe de Flore before catching the train back to London.
-Is it not the cutest?
-Even though we missed a couple of to-do’s this day because of the rain, we still had a great time and made the most of our 48 hours in Paris.
+Even though we missed a couple of to-do’s this day because of the rain, we still had a great time and made the most of our 24-hour trip to Paris.
 I am already planning my next trip back!

 PARIS THINGS TO DO: